mmajerni/kamelet-catalog/test/jira/README.md

 The test verifies the jira-source Kamelet by creating a Camel K integration that uses the Kamelet and listens for new Jira issue objects.
 It tests 3 Kamelet configuration types (property, URI, secret).

-In jira-source test new issue object is passed to InMemoryChannel, which is bound to logger-sink Kamelet by KameletBinding.
+In jira-source test new issue object is passed to InMemoryChannel, which is bound to logger-sink Kamelet by Pipe.

 ### Test Kamelet